Senas23/cp_gdc_cdns/README.md

 `cdns.json` - JSON file formated for Check Point's GenericDataCenter object.
 R81+ is required.
 See `sk167210`

+`dynamic_objects.txt` - Dynamic Object file that can be used for Dynamic Objects in R77+.
+See `skI1915`

 `requirements.txt` - Python3 PIP requirements file

 `.github/workflows/main.py` - GitHub Actions workflow of running Python code and create/update `cdns.json`